Fizabij/Forked-java/readme.txt

-This is java file for github webhook
+This is java file for github webhooks